 - Call every week and request updates.
 I used to call only when I had to – now I make it a matter of routine to call each week.
 Making it a regular formality takes away a lot of the stress that inevitably comes from it.

 - Challenge decisions that are too low by requesting a variation, and if/when that is turned down as it usually is, appeal to a tribunal that actually has more powers.
 Insist on a financially qualified professional being present.

 - Keep good notes and records of calls, letters and any evidence of earnings you find.

 - If you have to go to a tribunal, remember that you are not the one being scrutinised; there’s no need to be nervous.
 However, you have to do your preparation.
+(Read how to prepare for a tribunal.)
 Whether it’s welcomed or not, I always write letters to judges ahead of any hearings laying out my argument and lines of evidence.

 - Write to your MP asking for help with your situation.
 Write to the Minister in charge of the CMS to ask for help with your situation.
 Write to the CMS and HMRC with new information.
 Write letters to everyone!
 (See this article for help with writing formal letters.)
 I cannot emphasise enough how important it is to get your MP involved – it is unfair that it has to be this way, but until the system is changed, that’s what you have to do.

 Even after finding out that a payment had been made, I had to wait 5 working days for it to arrive.
 When it still wasn’t paid after a week, I called to chase it up, and was told that it had been sent to me on that day and would take up to 5 working days to arrive.

 Yes, a week from receiving a payment just to process it, and then a week to actually receive it.
 Patience is something you desperately need to cultivate when dealing with the Child Maintenance Service, even when things are going right.

 Advice from a pro